 - Pulse diagnosis - Over 26 subtle variations in the quality of the pulse are felt at six different positions on each wrist.

-- Looking - A person’s appearance, demeanour and tone of voice, as well as the color, shape and size of the tongue, provide an acupuncturist with vital clues about internal health.
+- Looking - A person’s appearance, demeanour and tone of voice, as well as the colour, shape and size of the tongue, provide an acupuncturist with vital clues about internal health.

-- Asking - By asking questions, information is gathered about past medical history, present health, lifestyle and emotional state, which aids in further insight to the condition.
+- Asking - By asking questions, information gathered about past medical history, present health, lifestyle and emotional state, which aids in further insight into the condition.

 - Physical examination - Palpation to specific areas and acupuncture points can reveal imbalances.

 Once the problem affecting the flow of Qi has been detected and corrected, the intelligent, energetic, self-healing powers within the body begin restoring health and balance to our lives.

 Acupuncturists use various treatment methods to restore and maintain health.

 - Acupuncture is a therapy that inserts tiny, disposable, sterile needles gently into specific acupuncture points to stimulate the Qi circulation.